Jörg Meyer-Stamer

 Jörg Meyer-Stamer was a German political scientist and economic development practitioner.
 He was passionate about developing economic development frameworks and methods that enabled stakeholders in developing countries to diagnose and improve their contexts.
 He developed methods and frameworks that enabled stakeholders to diagnose and improve local economic development, clusters, value chains and innovation systems.
 He also wrote several papers on structural change, technology, innovation and industrial policy.

 He worked in many developing countries to build local capacity, support local economic development and advise governments and international development organisations like the Deutsche Gesellschaft für Internationale Zusammenarbeit, International Labour Organization and Inter-American Development Bank.
 He was passionate about the industrial heritage and structural change programmes in Germany.
 He frequently hosted tour groups of decision-makers from developing countries in Germany to explore structural change, industrial heritage and local development issues.

 He was born on 30 October 1958 in Germany and he died on 1 May 2009.

 Early life and education

 He was born as Jörg Meyer, but he changed his surname to Meyer-Stamer during his early adulthood.

-He completed a masters degree (Diplom-Politologue) in Political Science at the University of Hamburg between 1979-1986.
+He completed a master's degree (Diplom-Politologue) in Political Science at the University of Hamburg between 1979 and 1986.
 He completed a doctoral degree in 1995 at the University of Hamburg, Faculty of Social Sciences.

 Jörg was fluent in German, English, Portuguese and Spanish.